GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 Two graphical clients worth mentioning are [LDAP Admin](http://www.ldapadmin.org/) and [Apache DS](https://directory.apache.org/studio/downloads.html).
 Ask your administrator how to setup a connection from the client running on your desktop to Gluu container's LDAP or follow [these](https://gluu.org/docs/ce/user-management/local-user-management/#manage-data-in-gluu-ldap) instructions.

-In case you cannot establish the tunnel mentioned in the docs you can do this:

-If your Gluu Server is backed by OpenLDAP:
+In case you cannot establish the tunnel mentioned in the docs you can do this if your Gluu Server is backed by OpenDJ:

-- Edit `/opt/symas/etc/openldap/symas-openldap.conf` and change `HOST_LIST` with `ldaps://0.0.0.0:1636/`
-- Open port 1636 in your VM firewall
-- Restart LDAP (`service solserver restart`)

-If your Gluu Server is backed by OpenDJ:

 - Run `/opt/opendj/bin/dsconfig -h localhost -p 4444 -D "cn=directory manager" -w PASSWORD -n set-connection-handler-prop --handler-name="LDAPS Connection Handler" --set listen-address:0.0.0.0 -X` in chroot
 - Open port 1636 in your VM firewall